 Parkinson's Exercise Program

-Lead by a certified and experienced nurse, this class takes place in the group exercise room using light hand weights, bands, chairs and balls.
+Lead by a certified and experienced nurse, this class takes place in the group exercise room using light hand weights, bands, chairs, and balls.
 The class is designed to help develop and maintain strength, flexibility, balance and voice integrity.
-The focus is on amplifying movements and improving gait, posture and speech.
+The focus is on amplifying movements and improving gait, posture, and speech.
 This program is appropriate for patients in stages I – IV.
 Classes are free to members.
 Non-members will be given a punch card for 8 free classes to try.

 What Do I Need?

 Participants wanting to join either the Pedaling for Parkinson’s or the Parkinson's Exercise Program s class must complete the packet of forms available here.
 A signed Physician’s Consent form is mandatory.
-Once paperwork is complete, call the Y to schedule an Intake Interview to go over important details.
+Once the paperwork is complete, call the Y to schedule an Intake Interview to go over important details.
 You are then ready to begin!